mclimans-sean/Command-Line-Hero/README.md

-# Command-Line-Hero
+# galvanize-game-template

-It's a video game where the player controls a character, using terminal commands.
+A video game template, using HTML5, JavaScript, CSS, and some JQUERY.